Straight to your inbox

 Join 250,000 in-the-know marketers and get the latest marketing tips, tactics, and news right in your inbox.Subscribe

 Digital media and publishers are at the forefront of digital marketing.
-They’re finding creative ways to engage their audiences through new avenues (like Snapchat and Facebook Live) and tried-and-true channels (such as email marketing.)
+They’re finding creative audience engagement strategies through new avenues (like Snapchat and Facebook Live) and tried-and-true channels (such as email marketing).

 In this guide, we’ll explore how digital media companies and publishers can compete in a digital landscape where everyone wants a piece of your publishing site.
-We’ll cover the power of owning an audience, how to convert visitors to subscribers and keep them engaged, as well as how to present yourself to advertisers.
-Finally, we’ll cover how you can get your team on board.
+Read on to learn more about the power of owning an audience, how to engage an audience and convert visitors to subscribers, how to present yourself to advertisers, and how you can get your team on board.

 Traffic is the lifeblood of any digital media company or publishing site.
-After all, if no one is reading articles, watching videos, or visiting the site, how can the business sustain itself?
+If no one is reading articles, watching videos, or visiting the site, how can the business sustain itself?

 In years past, loyal readers would visit a media site’s homepage to get their news.
-But today, more and more people use social media sites to learn about what’s going on in their community, country, and in the world-at-large.
-According to the Pew Research Center and the Knight Foundation, 40 percent of American adults get news on Facebook.
+But, today, more and more people use social media sites to learn about what’s going on in their community, country, and in the world.
+According to the Pew Research Center, 40% of American adults get news on Facebook.

 Relying on social media sites to drive traffic seems innocent enough at first, and many publishers have found clever ways to grow traffic using these channels.
-However, there’s a darker side to this story.
+However, there’s a darker side.

-Media companies and publishers reliance on web advertising has led to problems.
+Media companies and publishers’ reliance on web advertising has led to problems.
 In the past year, traffic has plateaued on many large sites after years of growth.
-Many have compared trying to distribute content on social media to building a house on rented land.
+Many have compared trying to distribute content on social media to build a house on rented land.